top of page

 2. Talking Book user feedback helped inform content updates.
 For example, messaging instructed people not to share drinking cups.
 However, user feedback revealed that most households didn’t have enough cups to go around.

-3. Because Talking Books included Itetero songs and stories, children were especially interested in listening.
-Dramas and interviews kept listeners engaged.
-Group listening sessions encouraged discussion on hygiene within the communities.
+3. The Talking Book device and content improved engagement and retention.
+Because Talking Books included Itetero songs and stories, children and families were especially interested in listening.
+Audio dramas and interviews kept listeners engaged.
+Group listening sessions also encouraged discussion about hygiene knowledge and behaviors within the communities.

-4. Overall, community members gave positive reviews of the efficiency of the messaging.
-Many requested more information about diarrhea prevention and breastfeeding.
+4. Overall, community members gave positive reviews about the Talking Book's efficiency and content.
+Many people requested more information about diarrhea prevention and breastfeeding.

 To learn more about the Rwanda refugee situation, see: